 Raymond’s ‘The Half Life‘ is his debut novel which was first published in 2004.
 The original story revolves around two parallel narratives, both of which take place in Oregon.
 While ‘First Cow’ does use parts of the second narrative as a prelude and in its conclusion, it largely focuses on Cookie’s tale and his friendship with King Lu from 1820s.
 In the book, however, Cookie befriends a refugee named Henry, and the narrative follows their companionship.

 While ‘First Cow’ is indeed based on a work of fiction.
 The source material is rooted in the actual history of the Oregon territory.
 Apart from the Native Americans who lived in the area, everyone else was an immigrant.
-The 1820s were the time when European explorers had begun to settle in the territory.
-This is also around the time fur trade was active in the area.
-Interestingly, the fur trade was the earliest economic enterprise in the territory, and probably the entire of North America.
+The 1820s were the time when European explorers began to settle in the territory.
+This was also around the time the fur trade was active in the area.
+Interestingly, the fur trade was the earliest economic enterprise in the territory and probably the entire of North America.
 This gains relevance in the premise as Cookie originally works as a cook for fur trappers.

 Reichardt is known for the minimalist and realistic approach in her films, which has been described by film critic A.O.
 Scott as “Neo-Neo Realism“.
-Scott drew comparison between her work and the classic Italian neorealist films, both thematically and aesthetically.
-Reichardt primarily works on narratives surrounding working class individuals in the margins of society who’re looking for a better life.
+Scott drew a comparison between her work and the classic Italian neorealist films, both thematically and aesthetically.
+Reichardt primarily works on narratives surrounding working-class individuals on the margins of society who are looking for a better life.
 This theme is explored particularly well in ‘First Cow’.
 In an interview with The Guardian, she had admitted, “My films are just glimpses of people passing through”.

 Each one of Reichardt’s films, with ‘First Cow’ as the latest addition, also serves as a poignant ode to something more in its minimalist efforts – be it nature, capitalism, or just a delicate friendship between two men.
 A line by William Blake quoted in the film really sums it up, “The bird a nest, the spider a web, man friendship”.